Protecting Our Oceans

 Please bring a towel, water bottle, and lunch for a community picnic.

 WHO: The public is invited to attend.
 Click here to sign up.
 Sponsored by Blue Planet Alliance, Peace Boat US, The Convergence, and Mana Pacific.

 EVENT 3: GLOBAL BEACH CLEAN-UPS

 WHAT: Representatives of Blue Planet Alliance’s Global Ambassador program from Palau and Guam will be facilitating these beach clean-ups in their respective communities.

 EVENT 4: WORLD OCEANS FESTIVAL

-WHAT: Magical brands come together to celebrate and raise money for the oceans through multiple mediums of music, wellness, arts and culture.
-This event will bring together many amazing nonprofits, creative communities, musicians, artists, healers, and Brooklyn’s diverse and multi-dimensional culture for a great cause to support ocean education for the youth.
-This will be a full day of music from top talents, both live and with DJs; wellness spa services and experiences; guest speakers on various ocean initiatives; a variety of different styles of artists and artisan pop-up markets, yoga, and sound healing to start the event at Prospect Park around the corner from the main venue and a total of 12 hours of thoughtful and exciting programming.
+WHAT: Brands come together to celebrate and raise money for the oceans through multiple mediums of music, wellness, arts and culture.
+This event will bring together many amazing nonprofits, creative communities, musicians, artists, and Brooklyn’s diverse culture to support ocean education for the youth.
+This will be a full day of music from top talents; guest speakers on various ocean initiatives; artists and artisan pop-up markets; and award-winning ocean advocacy films to sum up a total of 12 hours of thoughtful and exciting programming.
 This will be a World Oceans Week closing celebration.